 You may require professional care while you’re recovering, whether it be to help you get around because of physical injuries or help coping day to day because of psychological injuries.
 Any care costs could be added to your claim if proven that they were required because of the abuse.

 Sexual Violence Statistics Including Assault And Abuse

-It may not be what we want to hear but sexual abuse is common in the UK, too common.
-According to the NSPCC, 1 in 20 children have been sexually abused in the UK, nearly 3000 were deemed in need of protection from sexual abuse (2016/17) and over 90% of children who were sexually abused, knew their abuser.
+According to the NSPCC, 1 in 20 children have been sexually abused in the UK, and the vast majority of children who were sexually abused knew their abuser.

-This, of course, isn’t truly reflective as victims of sexual abuse don’t always report the crime to anybody.
+This, of course, isn’t truly reflective as victims of sexual abuse don’t always report the crime.
 In fact, the ONS use a survey rather than police records as a) police reporting changes often and b) a lot of victims never tell the police.

 What Is The Difference Between Rape And Sexual Assault?

 - Rape is when a male abuser intentionally penetrates their victim with his penis (either the mouth, vagina or anus).

 - Assault by penetration is where the abuser penetrates the victim’s anus or vagina with any other body part or object against their will.